'Ready Player One' more-than-ready atop box office

-Steven Spielberg's high-octane futuristic homage to films of the 1980s, "Ready Player One," debuted in top spot at the North American Easter Weekend box office, industry estimates showed on Sunday.
+Steven Spielberg's high-octane futuristic homage to films of the 1980s, "Ready Player One," debuted in top spot at the North American Easter Weekend box office, industry data showed on Monday.

-The film about a teenage gamer who finds himself inside an addictive virtual reality world in the year 2045 scored $41.2 million in its opening weekend, industry tracker Exhibitor Relations said.
+The film about a teenage gamer, who finds himself inside an addictive virtual reality world in the year 2045, scored $41.8 million in its opening weekend, industry tracker Exhibitor Relations said.

 Starring Tye Sheridan as the gamer Wade Watts, the all-star support cast features Olivia Cooke, Ben Mendelsohn, TJ Miller and Simon Pegg.

-Critics have suggested that "Ready Player One" -- in which Wade encounters 1980s pop culture icons including Freddy Krueger -- is something of a cinematic autobiography for Spielberg, the veteran director of a number of successes including "E.T." and "Jaws."
+Reviewers have framed "Ready Player One" -- in which Wade encounters 1980s pop culture icons including Freddy Krueger -- as something of a cinematic autobiography for Spielberg, the veteran director of a number of successes including "E.T." and "Jaws."

-Another newcomer, Lionsgate thriller "Tyler Perry's Acrimony," displaced "Black Panther" at number two, with $17.1 million in estimated receipts over the three-day weekend.
+Another newcomer, Lionsgate thriller "Tyler Perry's Acrimony," displaced Marvel's box office juggernaut "Black Panther" at number two, with $17.2 million in receipts over the three-day weekend.

 The film stars Taraji P. Henson as a vengeful wife.